See more in the follow-up How to present a recommendation.

 Check out the second page of the example Sheet to follow along.

+Validating is when we turn from the question approach to the assertion approach.
 This step is often skipped when tackling complicated problems without a formal process.
 It’s natural to form an opinion about what to do while you’re researching.
 It may even seem obvious that you have the right answer, and you might!

 Imagine going to the client at this point with your opinion.
 You’d say, “I did a bunch of research and it pointed toward this recommendation.”
-While that’s a better approach than going to the client with a massive audit, there’s still room for the client to doubt.
+While that’s better than going to the client with a massive audit, there’s still room for the client to doubt.
 It’s time to shift focus.

 We should invest in creating content for long-tail keywords